Writing your first Django app, part 1¶

 What’s the difference between a project and an app?
-An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
-A project is a collection of configuration and apps for a particular Web site.
+An app is a web application that does something – e.g., a blog system, a database of public records or a small poll app.
+A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.

 $ python manage.py startapp polls

-polls/ __init__.py admin.py migrations/ __init__.py models.py tests.py views.py
+polls/ __init__.py admin.py apps.py migrations/ __init__.py models.py tests.py views.py

 This directory structure will house the poll application.